Tilted Twister solves Rubik's cube fully automatically.

 The challenge was to build the robot using only the Lego Mindstorms NXT Retail-kit.
-And to make it completely independent, without need of being connected to a PC.
+And to make it completely independent, without need of being connected to a computer.

 The Lego Mindstorms NXT Retail-kit contains three servo motors and four sensors (touch, light, ultrasonic and sound).
-How should I build the robot using only theese items?
+How should I build the robot using only these items?

 After a lot of experimenting I came up with a solution - If I tilted the whole robot, it would be possible for it to tilt the cube using only one motor, leaving the other two motors for turning the cube and for positioning the light sensor.
 Thus Tilted Twister.

 While rotating the cube, the top face colors are scanned using the light sensor.
 It is actually possible to see difference between colors using only the light sensor.
 But unfortunately some of the colors of a standard Rubik's cube are impossible to distinguish from one another.
 The white and the yellow colors of the cube gives the same light sensor readings.
 Likewise are the red and the orange ones very close to each other.

 To avoid confusion I replaced some of the colors on the cube.

 After that, it reads the colors of the cube perfectly.
 Only if you have a strong lightsource right above the robot it might fail.